-Modified fasting is one of the easiest, most effective way to lose weight (especially abdominal fat!) quickly.4 The average person who participated in my Flash Fast program lost 4 pounds in three days.
+Modified fasting is one of the easiest, most effective ways to lose weight (especially abdominal fat!) quickly.4 The average person who participated in my Flash Fast program lost 4 pounds in three days.

 And no, that’s not just “water weight.”
-During autophagy, your body goes after fat stores first, for fuel — particularly abdominal fat stores — 3 along with recycling and destroying damaged tissues and cells for fuel.
+During autophagy, your body goes after fat stores first — particularly abdominal fat stores — 3 along with recycling and destroying damaged tissues and cells for fuel.
 Fasting also helps improve fatty liver syndrome,25 which results in fat marbling you can’t see in your liver and other internal organs.
-Fatty liver syndrome also puts a big strain on blood circulation, and hurts your liver’s ability to flush toxins and chemicals from your body.
+Fatty liver syndrome puts a big strain on blood circulation and hurts your liver’s ability to flush toxins and chemicals from your body.

 Improved Mood and Brain Health